-Salary sacrifice schemes - the council offers a salary sacrifice scheme to employees for the purchase of bicycles and childcare vouchers.
+Salary sacrifice schemes - the council offers a salary sacrifice scheme to employees for the purchase of bicycles.
+In December 2018, the Council introduced another salary sacrifice scheme for the purchase of cars.
+There is no cost to the Council of these schemes.

 Buying annual leave - subject to agreement with their manager, employees are allowed to sacrifice some of their salary to buy more annual leave.
-In 2017/18 there were eighteen members of staff that used this benefit, two less than the previous year.
+In 2021/22 there were twenty three members of staff that used this benefit.